With stricken cruise ship, Japan draws criticism over coronavirus response

 “Epidemiological evidence shows that our isolation strategy worked,” Shigeru Omi, president of the Japan Community Healthcare Organization, told reporters at a recent briefing.
 “Almost 4,000 people stay on this ship, which is not designed for isolation for several weeks, and this is a very challenging situation.”

-The U.S. Centers for Disease Control and Prevention (CDC) has praised Japan’s “extraordinary efforts” in the quarantine but said it may not have been sufficient to prevent transmission.
+The CDC praised Japan’s “extraordinary efforts” in the quarantine but questioned whether they were enough.

+“CDC’s assessment is that it may not have been sufficient to prevent transmission among individuals on the ship,” it said.
+“The rate of new infections on board, especially among those without symptoms, represents an ongoing risk.”

+Passengers and crew on the ship will be required to wait at least 14 days after disembarking from the ship before travelling to the United States, the CDC said.

-The U.K.-flagged Diamond Princess arrived in Yokohama on Feb.
-3 with roughly 3,700 people onboard after a man who disembarked last month in Hong Kong was diagnosed with the virus.
+The British-flagged Diamond Princess arrived in Yokohama on Feb.
+3 with about 3,700 people onboard after a man who disembarked last month in Hong Kong was diagnosed with the virus.

 From the start, experts raised questions about the quarantine process.
 Unlike the United States, Japan does not have a central disease-control agency.